Skip to content

 print(element)

-# adding two elements
+# addition of two elements

 list1.extend([10, 11])